 Note: Only fields that are set as Active in Details Panels Settings are available for selection as columns on the page.

 You can add features or capabilities to an epic.
 Capabilities can only be added to an epic that does not have a feature associated with it.
 If additional features are needed for this epic, a new epic must be created to build the hierarchy of epics, capabilities, and features.

 - Value tab

 To view or edit the epic details, click its name in the grid.
 The following fields are available:

 - State indicates where in the development process the epic is.
 Rigid hierarchy is required as this drives many reports and workflows in Jira Align.
-If the Map Process Steps to States option is enabled on the Value Stream page, then when you set a state and save the epic, the process step will be changed based on its association with the epic’s state.
+If the Map Process Steps to States option for a process flow is enabled, then when you set a state and save the epic, the process step will be changed based on its association with the epic’s state.
 If you select the state with no process step mapped, the process step will be changed to the last process step in the previous state (for all states except for the first one in the list) or the first process step of the second state (for the first state in the list).

 - Type is used to indicate the type of requirement, for example, business, architecture, enabler (for non-architectural enablers used to support upcoming business requirements), supporting (features for teams who aren’t development or QA-focused), or non-functional.
 This serves as a way for specialized resources to easily see items they should be focusing on.